 Dr. Bessel Van Der Kolk, leading expert on treating trauma thinks so.
 In his book The Body Keeps the Score, he discusses various treatments and recommends neurofeedback for PTSD as important part of a treatment plan.
 Read his research on Neurofeedback and PTSD here.

 Other areas researched are

-Because of what we witness at our neurofeedback clinics in NYC, LA, Pasadena, Boulder and Denver we are very passionate about neurofeedback for concussion recovery.
+Because of what we witness at our neurofeedback clinics in NYC, Pasadena and Boulder we are very passionate about neurofeedback for concussion recovery.
 We get people coming as a "last resort" after cognitive rest hasn't worked and very quickly they are feeling better: headaches, dizziness, sleep problems much improved.
 Unfortunately there has yet to be enough research for neurologists to recommend it as a first level intervention but we are hopeful that in the coming years, as the anecdotal information spreads that the studies will follow.

 Neurofeedback Therapy Reviews

-We offer advanced neurofeedback home unit rentals which can be shipped directly to your home - it is the most convenient and cost-effective option and provides the same training as in our clinics.
+We offer advanced neurofeedback home unit rentals which can be shipped directly to your home - it is the most affordable, convenient and cost-effective option.
+The training is exactly the same training as in our clinics.

 Consult With A Neurofeedback Trainer!